Aamon-Magnusson/AamonDwm/AamonSlock/readme.md

 ./install.sh
 ```

 This config should always be compiled using `install.sh` as that is where so regex is done to correct the user name.

+the `-h` option can show options